MP-Gadget/MP-Gadget/README.rst

 .. code::

-    ls build/P-Gadget3 build/GENIC/N-GenIC
+    ls build/MP-Gadget build/GENIC/MP-GenIC

-1. P-Gadget3 is the main simulation program.
+1. MP-Gadget is the main simulation program.

-2. N-GenIC is the initial condition generator.
+2. MP-GenIC is the initial condition generator.

 Usage
 -----